Adaptive-Intelligence-Laboratory/.github/profile/README.md

 Adaptive Intelligence LAB is an independent research collective focused on advancing adaptive, efficient, and explainable intelligence systems beyond conventional model-centric deep learning.

-Focused on Explainable AI, Meta-learning, and Trustworthy AI systems.
+- Focused on Optimization, Meta-learning, and Trustworthy AI systems.

-Based in India.
+- Based in India.

 ---